List of languages

 -

-overall N is the total number of patterns that meet the acceptance criteria, see How to read the data for more detail.
+overall N is the total number of patterns that meet the acceptance criteria, see [How to read the data]how to read the data for more detail.

 -